wellcomecollection/archivematica-infrastructure/docs/external_identifiers.md

 2. In our fork of Archivematica, before we store the AIP, we unpack the bag and write this reference as the External-Identifier.
     We move the Archivematica UUID to the Internal-Identifier field.

+    We record this reference in the Archivematica database so that Archivematica can retrieve the bag later (although we don't actually retrieve bags in Archivematica).

     You can see the code for this in [storage_service/locations/models/wellcome.py][wellcome.py].

 [identifiers]: https://github.com/wellcomecollection/storage-service/blob/main/docs/explanations/identifiers.md